lillieharlow/Professional-Documentation-Presentation/README.md

 ## Features

-- 🌈 Colourful CLI - emoji and ASCII art for an engaging experience.
+- 🌈 Colourful CLI - Colour-coded output, emoji icons, and ASCII banners, TO DO. transforms simple task lists into a visually rich experience that keeps motivation high.

-- 🔒 Secure login system - user data stored in JSON, passwords hashed with bcrypt.
+- 🔒 Secure login system - Many CLI tools store data in plain text.
+TO DO. protects users with bcrypt password hashing and local JSON storage, ensuring personal data stays private and secure.

-- 👤 Guest mode - try before signing up (tasks aren’t saved in guest mode).
+- 👤 Guest mode - No accounts, dashboards, or installations beyond your terminal.
+Jump straight in with Guest Mode to test the app, then create an account when you’re ready.

-- 📝 Task management - add, view, mark as complete, and delete tasks.
+- 📝 Task management - You’ll be able to add, view, mark as complete, and delete tasks effortlessly, with a clean, intuitive interface that fits right into your workflow.

-- 🔝 Prioritisation - organise tasks with High, Medium, or Low priority levels.
+- 🔝 Prioritisation - Easily organise your tasks by High, Medium, or Low priority.
+You’ll stay on top of your goals with visual cues that highlight which task to tackle next.

-- 💾 Persistent storage - your tasks are saved and ready when you return.
+- 💾 Lightweight & Persistent — Your tasks are saved locally, ready whenever you return.
+TO DO. runs directly in your terminal, it's fast, efficient, and distraction-free.

 ## Docs & Help Files